wesionaryTEAM/go_clean_architecture/README.md

 Browse to http://localhost:${SWAGGER_PORT}
 - You can see all the documented endpoints in Swagger-UI from the API specification
 - You can execute/test endpoint
+You can read the article to know more on this: https://medium.com/wesionary-team/swagger-ui-on-docker-for-testing-rest-apis-5b3d5fcdee7